-Romans 5:9-10 Much more then [That is, much more than the fact that Christ died for us, which Paul mentioned in verse 8], being now justified by His blood, we shall be saved from wrath through Him.
-For if, when we were enemies, we were reconciled to God by the death of His Son, much more, being reconciled, we shall be saved by His life.
+Romans 5:9-10 Much more then [That is, much more than the fact that Christ died for us, which Paul mentioned in verse 8], having now been justified by His blood, we shall be saved from wrath through Him.
+For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.

 The grace is the gift of God.
 The faith is the gift of God.
 Is there anything that we have that does not come from God?
 The answer to that is, "No." And I am going to prove it to you.

-Ephesians 2:9-10 Not of works, lest any man should boast.
-For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.
+Ephesians 2:9-10 Not of works, lest anyone should boast.
+For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.